-No single debtor of the Group accounts for more than 6.3% (31 December 2013: 2.1%) of the trade accounts receivable of the Group.
+Excepting state and corporate contracts no single debtor of the Group accounts for more than 3.6% (31 December 2014: 6.3%) of the trade accounts receivable of the Group.
 However, the majority of the Group's trade receivables represent dealers who sell the Group's vehicles to consumers, and therefore are exposed in similar ways to reductions in the demand from consumers for new vehicle sales, and their ability to obtain access to credit in the financial markets in order to finance their businesses.
 As the Group maintains the PTS registration certificates to each vehicle and has insurance arrangements in place covering the vehicles held by the dealers, this mitigates the potential exposure of the Group in the event that a number of dealers are impacted in similar ways and are not able to repay amounts owed.